mimiro-io/datahub/DOCUMENTATION.md

 mim dataset store core.Dataset --filename=update.json
 ```

-Now, when we retrieve entities from `namespaces.Test`, datahub will supply only `publicNamespaces` as context
+Now, when we retrieve entities from `namespaces.Test`, data hub will supply only `publicNamespaces` as context

 ```
 > mim dataset entities namespaces.Test